citp/privacy-policy-historical/c/cr/cre/createforum.com.md

 We share your information only with your consent or as requested by the authority (police etc.) It is important for you to protect against unauthorized access to your password and to your computer.
 Be sure to sign off when finished using a shared computer createforum.com does not provide service for children under 18 years old.
 If you are below 18 years old, you may use createforum.com only with the involvement of a parent or guardian.

 If you choose to visit createforum.com, your visit and any dispute over privacy is subject to this Statement and our Term of Service, including limitations on damages, arbitration of disputes, and application of the law of Australia.
-If you have any concern about privacy at createforum.com, please send us a thorough description to
+If you have any concern about privacy at createforum.com, please send us a thorough description help@createforum.com

-help@createforum.com, and we will try to resolve it.